Taliban: Discrimination against Hindus and Sikhs

+Relationship with other religious groups

-Violence against aid workers and Christians
+Along with Hindus, the small Christian community was also persecuted by the Taliban.
+Violence against Western aid workers and Christians was common during the Afghan conflict.

 On several occasions between 2008 and 2012, the Taliban claimed that they assassinated Western and Afghani medical or aid workers in Afghanistan, because they feared that the polio vaccine would make Muslim children sterile, because they suspected that the 'medical workers' were really spies, or because they suspected that the medical workers were proselytizing Christianity.

 In August 2008, three Western women (British, Canadian, US) who were working for the aid group 'International Rescue Committee' were murdered in Kabul.
 The Taliban claimed that they killed them because they were foreign spies.
 In October 2008, the British woman Gayle Williams working for Christian UK charity 'SERVE Afghanistan' – focusing on training and education for disabled persons – was murdered near Kabul.
 Taliban claimed they killed her because her organisation "was preaching Christianity in Afghanistan".
 In all 2008 until October, 29 aid workers, 5 of whom non-Afghanis, were killed in Afghanistan.

-In August 2010, the Taliban claimed that they murdered 10 medical aid workers while they were passing through Badakhshan Province on their way from Kabul to Nuristan Province — but the Afghan Islamic party/militia Hezb-e Islami Gulbuddin has also claimed responsibility for those killings.
+In August 2010, the Taliban claimed that they murdered 10 medical aid workers while they were passing through Badakhshan Province on their way from Kabul to Nuristan Province – but the Afghan Islamic party/militia Hezb-e Islami Gulbuddin has also claimed responsibility for those killings.
 The victims were six Americans, one Briton, one German and two Afghanis, working for a self-proclaimed "non-profit, Christian organization" which is named 'International Assistance Mission'.
-The Taliban stated that they murdered them because they were proselytizing Christianity and possessing which were translated into the Dari language when they were encountered.
+The Taliban stated that they murdered them because they were proselytizing Christianity and possessing Bibles which were translated into the Dari language when they were encountered.
 IAM contended that they "were not missionaries".